math-for-shell/iq4sh/README.md

 pow, log/log2/ln, nthroot, exp and others.

 iq and iq+ are written entirely in posix-shell language, and do not call external programs.
-They are tested under: bash, zsh, posh, dash and ksh.
+They are tested under: bash, zsh, posh, ash(busybox), dash and ksh.